-Orchard category definitions
+Orchard condition definitions

 Continuity of habitat for long-term conservation requires trees at all stages of growth.